 Strategic Planning All too often Finances role in strategic planning is limited to assembling the numbers.
 But Finance people have skills that can add real value to strategic planning.
 This module looks at how to leverage core Finance skills to improve the strategic plan.

 - Challenging the operational and people impact of strategic choices

 Budgets are often criticised as being fine for financial control but not of much use in running the business.
-This module looks at best practice for preparing budgets whilst the modules in day 2 look at how the budget process can be modified to make it really useful for the business.
+This module looks at best practice for preparing budgets whilst the ensuing modules provides an overview of how the budget process can be modified to make it really useful for the business.